Permit Application for proposed North Powys Bulking Facility at Abermule

-A virtual engagement session will also be held as part of the consultation process, which will give residents a chance to ask NRW officers questions about the application, our role and the assessment process, thereby supporting an individual to then submit an informed response.
+A virtual engagement event was held on 27 October 2022 as part of the consultation process, this gave any interested members of the community an opportunity to ask questions about the application, our role and the assessment process, thereby supporting an individual to submit an informed response.

-We will also consult with other organisations as per our working together agreements.
+We consulted with other bodies as per our working together agreements.
 Listening to others helps us to make better decisions.
 We make use of the expertise of others and make sure we have considered all the environmental risks.

 - Powys County Council - Planning Department

 - Powys County Council - Environmental Health Department